SquareGPS/navixy-api/docs/user-api/data-warehouse-api/getting-started.md

 ---
 # Navixy Raw IoT Data API

 Navixy Raw IoT Data API is a powerful tool designed for developers and data engineers who need access to comprehensive, raw data from GPS and telematics devices.
 This API allows you to extract unprocessed data with high granularity, enabling detailed analysis and customized solutions.
-With the Navixy DWH API, you can seamlessly integrate with our platform, retrieve essential data, and leverage it for various applications, including analytics, reporting, and data science.
+With the Navixy Raw IoT Data API, you can seamlessly integrate with our platform, retrieve essential data, and leverage it for various applications, including analytics, reporting, and data science.

 ## Overview